thejmazz/openstack-recipes/recipes/public-and-private-networks/README.md

 using exactly the same IP as in the static route.

 This is interesting because then you can essentially temporarily toggle access to the public internet by adding and removing the static route.
 You could also add an external gateway to the private router.
+Or you could route requests to another router with an external gateway solely responsible for egress of instances in the private network.

 ## Cleanup